Democrats denounce leaked Supreme Court draft ruling nixing Roe v. Wade - NewsBreak

 They said the reported votes by Republican-appointed justices to overturn Roe v.
 Wade would be “an abomination” and “one of the worst and most damaging decisions in modern history.”

-The Democratic leaders also criticized the Republican Party as a whole, specifically mentioning Senate Minority Leader Mitch McConnell (R-Ky.) and former President Trump .Supreme Court that rarely leaks does so now
+The Democratic leaders also criticized the Republican Party as a whole, specifically mentioning Senate Minority Leader Mitch McConnell (R-Ky.) and former President Trump.

 “The party of Lincoln and Eisenhower has now completely devolved into the party of Trump,” the top Democratic lawmakers wrote.
 “Every Republican Senator who supported Senator McConnell and voted for Trump Justices pretending that this day would never come will now have to explain themselves to the American people.”